 - For independent schools, including academies and free schools, all members of the proprietor body

-For each check on each member of staff, the school must record whether it has been carried out and the date on which it was carried out (or the certificate received).
+For each check on each member of staff, they must record whether it has been carried out and the date on which it was carried out (or the certificate received).

 Part 4: allegations of abuse against staff

-Part 4 of the guidance outlines information about handling allegations against staff.
-This part of the guidance should be used in relation to cases in which it is alleged that a member of staff or volunteer has:
+Part 4 of the guidance covers handling allegations against staff.
+You should use this part of the guidance for cases in which it's alleged that a member of staff or volunteer has: